barrycarter/bcapps/README-projects.txt

 https://astronomy.stackexchange.com/questions/27914/tables-of-aphelion-perihelion-dates-for-other-planets/27955#27955
 (and similar, but these should already exist somewhere?)

-TODO: magnitude computations (Lambertian and almost +1 if normalized)
+TODO: magnitude computations (Lambertian and almost +1 if normalized), add to CSPICE if possible

 TODO: fuse filesystem that treats multiple files as single longer file (useful for sites with individual file size limits but not file size limits?)